 whole system of practical politics may be erected

-upon it without further foundation. the germinal
+upon it without further foundation.
+The germinal

 conceptions of democracy are as free from all